Chile at the 1952 Summer Olympics

 Chile at the 1952 Summer Olympics in Helsinki, Finland was the nation's ninth appearance out of twelfth editions of the Summer Olympic Games.
 The nation was represented by a team of 59 athletes, 55 males and 4 females, that competed in 33 events in 9 sports.
-This edition marked Chile's second and third Olympic medals, both in the silver category.
+This edition marked Chile's second and third Olympic medals, both silver medals in the individual and team show jumping competition of the equestrian event.